12 Guests only

 Your morning shark trip itinerary here.

-Thereafter wind your way through beautiful scenery to Cape Point.
-Breathe the crisp clean air of the ocean as you take in some incredible views.
 The area is of rich cultural and historical significance and includes monuments to early explorers such as Vasco da Gama and Bartolomeu Dias.
-The Two Oceans Restaurant located here is a good option for an early lunch.
+The Two Oceans Restaurant is a good option for lunch.

 *This tour rate is based on a minimum of two guests.
-Should you be a solo traveler, we can offer you the tour portion of this trip should you wish to pay twice the amount for the tour.
+Should you be a solo traveller, we can still offer you the tour portion of this trip should you wish double the rate.

 *Please request a quotation for a private tour.